prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 - When using `defaultVendor` option, `accountId` and `bidders` properties still need to be defined.
 - If the `s2sConfig` timeout is greater than the Prebid.js timeout, the `s2sConfig` timeout will be automatically adjusted to 75% of the Prebid.js timeout in order to fit within the auction process.

+{: .alert.alert-warning :}
+**Errors in bidder parameters will cause Prebid Server to reject the entire request.** The Prebid Server philosophy is to avoid silent failures -- we assume you will test changes, and that it will be easier to notice a 4xx error coming from the server than a silent failure where it skips just the bad parameter.

 **Video via s2sConfig**

 Supporting video through the Server-to-Server route can be done by providing a couple of extra arguments on the `extPrebid` object. e.g.